 Keeping the blade to my neck, my assailant pushed me against the outhouse wall and stepped around to face me.
-To my great surprise, it wasn't one of the men from the pub.
+To men from the pub.
 It was the girl.
 She wore a simple white dress and a hard expression, her face strikingly pretty even though she appeared to be giving serious thought to gouging out my windpipe.
 "What are you?" she hissed.